Yiling-J/tablepilot/contribute/csv-and-parquet.md

 Tablepilot supports **CSV** and **Parquet** formats as data sources, as both are tabular formats.
-You can use local CSV and Parquet files, but you can access two widely used remote datasets:
+You can use local CSV and Parquet files, but you can also access two widely used remote datasets:

 - **Kaggle** for CSV files
 - **Hugging Face Datasets** for Parquet files